happypeter/gitbeijing/unix-terminal/part2.md

 Well this is the case that arguments could be pretty much any kind of dedi you want, text data binary data whatever we conventionally just think  them as Ascii strings.

+#SLIDE (13:06-14:15)
 So when we invoke ls with two arguments, the first argument is a Ascii string reading -la, the second was a Ascii string reading bin.

 Finally last to say about program arguments is that what they mean is entirely